Maeil Broadcasting Network: 2000s

 In July 2008, a state-of-the-art digital news production system began operation with the opening of a new news studio.
-On October 5, 2009, MBN began broadcasting in HD and began transmission from Sky Life to Cable TV on October 12.
+On October 5, 2009, MBN began broadcasting in HD and began transmission from SkyLife to Cable TV on October 12.

 2010s

 In March 2011 the network was renamed the Maeil Broadcasting Network Ltd. The MBN DMB radio stations were shut down in September 2011.